RnLe/DeepRecall/frontend/PHASE2_QUICK_REFERENCE.md

 # Library Schema Quick Reference - Phase 2 Update

+> **⚠️ ARCHITECTURE NOTE:** This document describes the original design with the Version entity.
+The Version entity has since been removed - Assets now link directly to Works via `workId`.
+See `VERSION_REMOVAL_PROGRESS.md` for details on the current architecture.

 Quick lookup for blob integration and server-client bridge operations.

 ## Import Paths (Phase 2 Additions)